 When I started, I thought I would just find a whole bone, dig it out and take it home.
 I did not realize that the bones can be in hundreds of pieces even thousands of slivers.
 I have found fossils so weathered I did not even try to remove it.
 I could look, but not touch.
 It would be like trying to preserve dust.
 Some discoveries are just made too late.
 You cannot preserve what nature has already destroyed.

-I do not know how professionals start on a site.
-I start with a DSI or Death Scene Investigation.
+I start a site with a DSI or Death Scene Investigation.
 You see CSI drama programs describe how detectives examine a crime scene.
 I treat a new fossil site with the same intent.
 When I find a new specimen I first back off several feet and look around the site 50’ to get a perspective of how the specimen might fit in the overall landscape.
 I try to determine if it is a single floater or part of a cluster of exposed specimens?

 Then the frustration begins: what it is?… I don’t recognize it?… how big is it?… how deep does it go?… in what direction?… where do I start?… I don’t want to damage it….
 AHHHH!
 When I finally settle down, I do what I was taught: “follow the bone.”

 Sometimes when the matrix is soft enough, I can use an ice pick to probe around to get an idea which way a hidden bone is laying or to locate the adjacent bones.
-I have ounce found a group of ribs stacked together like pick up sticks.
+I have ounce found a group of ribs stacked together like in the game “pick up sticks”.
 I worked on one rib and uncover another.
 I turned my attention to the second and found a third.
 I ended up working to remove a bone far removed from where I started.

 Corral The Bones